Group says it intends to sue US agencies for failing to assess Georgia plant's environmental impact

 The Ogeechee Riverkeeper accuses the Army Corps of Engineers of issuing a permit to fill or dredge wetlands on the plant site using outdated data that failed to consider the project's final scale.
 And it says the agency wrongly assumed the project would have a negligible impact on the region's groundwater supply.

-The environmental group also says the U.S. Treasury Department dispersed millions of dollars in infrastructure grants benefitting the project without performing required environmental reviews.
+The environmental group also says the U.S. Treasury Department dispersed millions of dollars in infrastructure funding that benefitted the project without performing required environmental reviews.

 “Any activities related to this project should be immediately halted until these crucial steps are properly completed,” said a letter addressed to the agencies' leaders by Donald D.J.
 Stack, an attorney representing the conservation group.